Alpine Ascents International | 109 West Mercer Street | Seattle, WA 98119 | 206-378-1927 | Map

 The Seven Summits

 The Seven Summits company since 1986, Alpine Ascents has been guiding the highest mountain on each continent with more consistency and success than any other guide service.
 Our success in guiding the seven summits is the highest in the industry.
 Since Dick Bass first proposed the endeavor, a significant percentage of climbers to complete the seven summits have climbed with or guided for Alpine Ascents International.
-We have put more people (266) on the summit of Everest than any other company.
+We have guided more people (271) to the summit of Everest than any other company.
 Fueled by an integrated passion of travel and climbing, we feel privileged to have second homes on each continent and look forward to sharing these glorious peaks with you.

 We believe that most of the guiding world is eco-friendly, but taking leadership in environmental matters can be costly and present obstacles.
 Pioneering the use of Wag Bags© in the Cascades, officially partnering with Leave No Trace for over 10 years, and removing trash from Everest, Aconcagua and Kilimanjaro are a few of the efforts that demonstrate our leadership of environmental causes.
 More than simply the right thing to do or a marketing angle, we look to keep the mountains and wilds clean because this is our second home (first home for many guides) and we want to return each year to pristine environments.
 Environmental leadership is axiomatic, yesterday's ideas are simply not good enough, and we constantly challenge ourselves by asking, "What's next?
 What more can we do?
 Is this really helping?"